 Your Products Liability Attorney Prepares Key Points of Trial Advocacy

 While most cases settle before trial, if your case goes to trial, your attorney must be fully prepared for anything.
 Preparing your products liability case means preparing an opening statement that details what the evidence is going to show at trial.
 It means preparing testimony for witnesses and preparing for cross-examination of the other party’s witnesses.

 If there are evidentiary issues, your attorney prepares by identifying the rules of evidence involved and considering the arguments necessary to receive a favorable ruling on each issue.
 Your attorney determines what witnesses to call, how to present the evidence and what arguments to make the case effective.

 Part of advocating effectively for a product liability victim involves preparing for non-trial resolution proceedings.
 Even though there’s no judge or jury at a mediation session, having the right evidence and arguments prepared can still be enough to sway the proceeding towards a favorable result.
 Your attorney builds your case by preparing for mediation in advance.
 Successful case preparation involves preparing for mediation as well as preparing the case for trial.

 Our Product Liability Attorneys in Las Vegas Want to Help You Build Your Case

 Building a products liability case requires careful thought and detailed effort.
-At Adam S. Kutner & Associates, we have represented thousands of accident victims including victims of products liability injuries.
+At Adam S. Kutner Accident & Injury Attorneys, we have represented thousands of accident victims including victims of products liability injuries.
 We know how important it is to build your claim, and we work tirelessly on behalf of each client.
 The sooner we begin, the sooner we can start to build your case for you.
 Are you hurt because of a dangerous product?
 Contact us today to talk about your case.